 The most probable breakthrough is cheaper fuel cells.
 Such cells already store are around 12,000 Wh/kg.
 A LiFePO4’s is one hundred times less.

-Should I use lithium batteries in caravans and motorhomes?
+Should I use these batteries in travel trailers and motorhomes?

 When buyers can obtain truly direct drop-in replacements, LiFePO4 batteries in RVs makes every sense.
 In the meantime, RV Books advises caution.
 Buy only from a truly reputable vendor.

-Should I use lithium batteries in caravans and motorhomes? – updates
+Should I use lithium batteries in travel trailers and motorhomes? – updates

 This area constantly changes – so this article is accordingly updated when necessary.